-Takahata, 6 years Miyazaki’s senior, does not draw his films and never worked as an animator before becoming a director at the Toei Animation, where the two met in 1968 while working together on Hols: Prince of the Sun.
+Takahata, six years Miyazaki’s senior, does not draw his films and never worked as an animator before becoming a director at Toei Animation, where the two met in 1968 while working together on Hols: Prince of the Sun.
 By contrast, Miyazaki, having started his career at Toei in 1963 as an in-between-artist, quickly progressed to the position of chief animator, concept artist and scene designer, and soon began co-directing with Takahata.
 Finally, in 1979, after several workplace changes, he moved to TMS Entertainment subsidiary Telecom Animation Film to direct his first anime feature Castle of Cagliostro.
-Five years later, in 1984, Nausikaa of the Valley of the Wind, the first film both written and directed by Miyazaki, was released.
-It contained many themes and motifs which will prove recurrent during Miyazaki’s career: a concern with the environment, a passion for flying machines, pacifism, friendship and love.
-In 1985 Miyazaki, Takahata and Yasuyoshi Tokuma started the animation production company Studio Ghibli with funds of Tokuma Shoten, the publisher who issued Nausikaa in the form of a serialized manga, greatly expanded by Miyazaki over the following decade.
+Five years later, in 1984, Nausicaä of the Valley of the Wind, the first film both written and directed by Miyazaki, was released.
+It contained many themes and motifs which were to prove recurrent in Miyazaki’s career: concern for the environment along with passion for flying machines, pacifism, friendship and love.
+In 1985 Miyazaki, Takahata and Yasuyoshi Tokuma started the animation production company Studio Ghibli with funds of Tokuma Shoten, the publisher who issued Nausicaä in the form of a serialised manga, greatly expanded by Miyazaki over the following decade.
 Extremely important in this project was Toshio Suzuki, at the time a Tokuma Shoten editor.
-Using his influences, he helped Nausikaa come to life and soon left the firm to become producer and president of Ghibli.
+Using his influences, he helped Nausicaä come to life and soon left the firm to become producer and president of Ghibli.

-Still, against all the odds, including the external pressure the Studio is now suffering, Miyazaki and Takahata have succeeded in remaining true to themselves.
+Still, against all the odds, including external pressures the Studio is suffering, Miyazaki and Takahata have succeeded in remaining true to themselves.
 What about the future?
 “The future is clear.
 It’s going to fall apart.
 I can already see it.
 What’s the use worrying?
 It’s inevitable”, flatly states Miyazaki.
 Having completed The Wind Rises, the project whose progress Sunada’s film diligently documents, he is now officially retired.
 At the staff screening of his final work, however, he cheerfully declares: “I hope to work for ten more years”.
-Takahata, on the other hand, despite all the negative rumours, has at last finished The Tale of the Princess Kaguya whose official Japanese release took place in November 2013.
-While to American public the film opened nearly one year later, in October 2014, it is still to make its way to the UK and European cinemas, with the release date so far undisclosed.
-Based on the 10th century folk story The Tale of the Bamboo Cutter it is told to be the best Takahata’s work to date.
+Takahata, on the other hand, despite all the negative rumours, has at last finished The Tale of the Princess Kaguya, whose official Japanese release took place in November 2013.
+While to the American public the film opened nearly one year later, in October 2014, it is still to make its way to the UK and European cinemas, with the release date so far undisclosed.
+Based on the 10th century folk story The Tale of the Bamboo Cutter, it is told to be the best Takahata’s work to date.
 Described by “The New York Times” reviewer as “exquisitely drawn with both watercolour delicacy and a brisk sense of line”, it looks like another Ghibli pearl has just been born.
 And, as it is impossible to predict whether there is more to come, we should enjoy the thrill of expectation while we can.

 Let the last word belong to the master himself.
 Here is Miyazaki-san’s personal dedication to us, the public, and most of all, to the next generation of animators: “Look over there.
 See that house with all the ivy on it?
 From that rooftop, what if you leapt onto the next rooftop, dashed over to that blue and green wall, jumped up and climbed up the pipe, ran across the roof and jumped to the next?
 You can, in animation.
 If you can walk the cable, you could see the other side.
 When you look from above, so many things reveal themselves to you.
 Maybe race along the concrete wall.
 Suddenly, there in your humdrum town is a magical movie.
 Isn’t it fun to see things that way?
 Feels like you could go somewhere far beyond.
 Maybe you can.”

 © Anna Bajor-Ciciliati, 2014.
-Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and owner is strictly prohibited.
+Unauthorised use and/or duplication of this material without express and written permission from this blog’s author and owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Anna Bajor-Ciciliati with appropriate and specific direction to the original content.